Respiratory Distress Syndrome in Newborns

 What causes RDS?

 Lungs that are not fully developed may not make enough surfactant.
 Surfactant is a substance made inside the tiny air sacs of the lung tissue.
-Surfactant keeps the tiny air sacs open so your baby can get enough oxygen as he breathes.
+Surfactant keeps the tiny air sacs open so your baby can get enough oxygen as he or she breathes.
 Without enough surfactant, the air sacs collapse and cause breathing problems.

 What increases my baby's risk for RDS?

 - He or she was born before 37 weeks.

-- He was born to a mother with diabetes.
+- He or she was born to a mother with diabetes.

 - His or her sibling had RDS.

-- He did not get enough oxygen before, during, or just after birth.
+- He or she did not get enough oxygen before, during, or just after birth.

 What are the signs and symptoms of RDS?

 Your baby may have any of the following:

-- He has fast breathing, or periods of no breathing.
+- He or she has fast breathing, or periods of no breathing.

-- He makes grunting sounds, especially when he exhales.
+- He or she makes grunting sounds, especially when he or she exhales.

-- The skin between and around the ribs pulls in when your baby inhales, or the middle of your baby's chest may sink deeply in as he breathes.
+- The skin between and around the ribs pulls in when your baby inhales, or the middle of your baby's chest may sink deeply in as he or she breathes.

 - His or her nostrils flare as he or she breathes.

-- He has pale or blue skin, lips, and nails.
+- He or she has pale or blue skin, lips, and nails.

 How is RDS diagnosed?

 Your baby's healthcare provider will do a physical exam on your baby.
 Your baby may need the following tests:

 - Blood tests: Blood may be taken to learn if your baby has an infection or other problems.
 Your baby may need to have blood taken many times.

 - Chest x-ray: This is a picture of your baby's lungs and heart.
 Healthcare providers may do x-rays to learn if your baby has RDS or other problems.

 - Pulse oximeter: This is a machine that tells how much oxygen is in your baby's blood.
 Healthcare providers use this machine to see if your baby needs more oxygen.

 How is RDS treated?